THE TRUTH IN PRINT

 church” as being yet in the future.
 This is seen in the contextual use of His

-saying, “And I say also unto thee, That thou art
+Matthew records Jesus saying, “And I say also unto thee, That

-Peter, and upon this rock I will build my church; and the gates of hell shall
+thou art Peter, and upon this rock I will build my church; and the gates of

-not prevail against it.
-[19] And I will give unto thee the keys of the kingdom
+hell shall not prevail against it.
+[19] And I will give unto thee the keys of

-of heaven: and whatsoever thou shalt bind on earth
+the kingdom of heaven: and whatsoever thou shalt bind

-Paul, “And hath put all things under his feet, and gave him to be the head over
+hath put all things under his feet, and gave him to be the head over all things

-all things to the church, [23] Which is his body, the fulness
+to the church, [23] Which is his body, the fulness of

-word “church” in Matt.
+“church” in Matt.
 16:18 is singular.
-There is but one church that Jesus is
+There is but one church that Jesus is the

 When Jesus said, “I will build My church” the church was yet in the future for Jesus had